Validating a dynamic input-output model for the propagation of supply and demand shocks during the COVID-19 pandemic in Belgium: Methods

 where $x_i(0)$ is the gross output of economic activity $i$ prior to the pandemic (Table \ref{tab:overview_initial_states}). $x_i(t)$ is the reported gross output of economic activity $i$ at time $t$ and $\hat{x}_i(t)$ is the corresponding model prediction.
-Both $x_i(t)$ and $\hat{x}_i(t)$ are expressed in percentage reduction in GDP compared to pre-pandemic levels. $\mathcal{D}$ is the collection of economic activities $i$ for which a time series of synthetic GDP is available.
-The total $\text{AAD}_{\text{vw}}$ is then computed as the mean of the four available economic indicators and four quarters $\text{AAD}_{\text{vw}}$.
-The AAD was chosen over the Weighted Sum of Squared Errors (WSSE) and Mean Average Percentage Error (MAPE), as these indicators assign a disproportionally high weight to observations close to zero.
-Further, the AAD has the advantage of being easier to interpret than the WSSE and MAPE.
+Both $x_i(t)$ and $\hat{x}_i(t)$ are expressed in percentage reduction in GDP compared to pre-pandemic levels. $\mathcal{D}$ is the collection of economic activities $i$ for which a time series of synthetic GDP is available (Table \ref{tab:EPNM_overview_data}).
+The total $\text{MAE}_{\text{vw}}$ is computed as the mean over all available economic indicators and timesteps.
+The $\text{MAE}_{\text{vw}}$ was chosen over the weighted sum of squared errors (WSSE)\footnote{Where the weight is chosen as the inverse of the variance, which is assumed to be proportional to the magnitude of the measurements \cite{motulsky2005}.
+So, $\text{WSSE} = w_i(t) \sum_{i \in \mathcal{D}} (x_i(t) - \hat{x}_i(t))^2$, where $w_i(t) = 1/\sigma^2_i(t) \propto 1/x_i^2(t)$.} and mean average percentage error (MAPE), as these indicators assign a disproportionate weight to observations close to zero.
+As a measures for bias on the model's projections, we use the value-weighted mean error ($\text{ME}_{\text{vw}}$), which is computed as follows for the synthetic GDP,